 The item page presents all available information for each individual claim.
-From any folder or filtered list, click on any item.
+You can access it by clicking on any item in a folder or filtered list.

 This article explains:

 The claim and fact-check panel summarizes what the claim found in one or multiple media is, and what the fact-check of that claim is.

 The item card displays all the information about the item itself including the item's language and facebook social shares.
 Users can also:

 Play, download and annotate audio and videos

 Add content warning screens for graphic items.

 The annotation workflow is located to the right of the item page.

 If you use any Check tipline, the request messages sent by all users who submitted the items to the tipline appear here.The request content also indicates the messaging service used to submit the request, the requester’s name and phone number or social media handle as well as the date of the request.

 Please note that you cannot respond to those users from this tab.
 Learn more about how to talk to users on your tiplines here.